 Introduction to Economic Evaluation

-3 days ( Approximately 18 hours of teaching including lectures and practicals)
+3 days (Approximately 16.5 hours of teaching including lectures and practicals)

-- explain the rationale for measuring cost-effectiveness within the health care sector;
+- Understand the rationale for measuring cost-effectiveness within the health and care sectors

-- explain the techniques used to measure and value costs and benefits in an economic evaluation;
+- Explain the techniques used to measure and value costs and benefits (including QALYs and capability measures) in an economic evaluation

-- explain the basic methods of model-based economic evaluation;
+- Understand the basic methods of model-based economic evaluation

 Who the course is intended for

-Clinicians, public health specialists and researchers who are, or will be, involved in research projects that evaluate the cost-effectiveness of health care.
-The course will also be useful for professionals who would like a better understanding of the quality and clinical practice implications of economic evaluations published in the medical literature.
+The course intended for public health, NHS and social care professionals and researchers who are, or will be, involved in research projects that evaluate the cost-effectiveness of health and care.
+The course will also be useful for professionals who would like a better understanding of the quality of published economic evaluations and how they feed into local and national decision making.

 - Identification, measurement and valuation of resource use to create costs